 How much does an online retailer lose if their external web marketplace goes down for even a minute?
 How much productivity is lost when a payroll or other important internal service fails or is extremely slow?
 The answers are different for each organization, but the costs are significant.
 In case the services are being accessed by users external to the organization, the cost of downtime or slow time is even higher.
 100% uptime is the objective for all companies, but even a small percentage of downtime or slow time can be incredibly expensive and damaging to the organization’s brand.
 All types of firms, from eCommerce to manufacturing, need an accurate synthetic monitoring system to ensure efficient operations.

-Step-by-step simulation of application access using synthetic monitoring
+Step-by-step simulation of application access

 The Real Difference Between Synthetic and Real User Monitoring

 While real user monitoring is needed to understand the experience being delivered to real users, unfortunately, when it reports a problem, the issue is already impacting live users.
 On the other hand, synthetic monitoring runs 24×7, even when there are no real users actively using IT services.
 Therefore, it can detect problems even during off-hours and allows IT management to work on problems prior to them disrupting the business.

 Another point to consider is that synthetic monitoring is performed from well-defined points in the network.
 Since the target that is measuring the user experience stays constant, any deviations observed in user experience are reflective of changes in the IT service’s performance.
 On the other hand, with RUM, the endpoints can be different because different users may access the service from different locations and using different desktops or mobile devices.
 The observed performance may vary depending on the user location and endpoint.
 Therefore, synthetic monitoring provides a more reliable way of tracking user experience changes for IT services.

 Choosing Between Synthetic Monitoring and System Monitoring